How to Reset MariaDB root password on Centos: A Simple Guide

 MariaDB is free and Open-source.
 It is the famous fork of the MySQL database.
 In this tutorial, How to Reset MariaDB root password.
+Forgetting the root password of your MariaDB database can be a frustrating experience, especially when you need to make critical updates or changes.

 Check the version of the MariaDB server.